carlos-a-g-h/aimgin-the-appimage-installer/README.md

 AIMGIN can work with AppImages and SQUASHFS compressed AppDirs

-For the sake of not repeating myself throughout this README file, I will refer to both AppImages and AppDirs compressed as SQUASHFS files as "application files" or "app files"
+For the sake of not repeating myself throughout this README file, I will refer to both AppImages and AppDirs compressed as SQUASHFS files as "application" or "apps"

 ### Ok, hear me out